ajiiz/session-organizer/README.md

 # session-organizer
-Project created as aengineering thesis.
+Project created as an engineering thesis.

 ## Table of contents
 * [Introduction](#introduction)